Daily readings

 Wednesday, September 16, 2026

 Saints Cornelius, Pope, and Cyprian, Bishop, Martyrs.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaints Cornelius, Pope, and Cyprian, Bishop, Martyrs